Felipe Chavarria, GDFCF

 To promote the long-term survival of the ecosystems and biodiversity of Area de Conservación Guanacaste (ACG).

 ACG protects dry lowland forest, an especially threatened habitat, as well as adjacent rain forest, cloud forest, and a marine sector.
 It is home to 2.5 percent of biodiversity on the planet, and half as many species found in all North America.
 Importantly, ACG is recognized as a world model for involving local communities in managment of a large protected area and for tropical forest restoration.

 Actions & Results:

-Our support enabled training of six parataxonomists for positions at remote field stations in rain forest sectors of ACG.
+Our support has enabled training of six parataxonomists for positions at remote field stations in rain forest sectors of ACG.
 ACG Parataxonomists have served as a model that has been employed elsewhere.

 What is a parataxonomist?